lojainfalltah23/Waste-Detection/README.md

 - **Snapshots:** Each detected waste object is saved as an image in the `/outputs/snapshots` folder.

 ---
+Note: Not all files are included in this public repo.

 © 2025|wastw detection system